openshift/enhancements/enhancements/agent-installer/automated-workflow-for-agent-based-installer.md

 When bootstrapping completes and node0 reboots, progress monitoring will need to shift to the OpenShift APIs (`ClusterVersion` and `ClusterOperator`).
-We will extend the `openshift-install` binary with a new sub-command, `agent wait-for-install-complete`, to use both APIs for monitoring and [progress reporting](https://github.com/openshift/assisted-service/blob/master/docs/enhancements/installation-progress-bar.md) in that case, including reporting when steps like validation fail and
+We will extend the `openshift-install` binary with a new sub-command, `agent wait-for install-complete`, to use both APIs for monitoring and [progress reporting](https://github.com/openshift/assisted-service/blob/master/docs/enhancements/installation-progress-bar.md) in that case, including reporting when steps like validation fail and